DaveSkender/daveskender.github.io/README.md

 ## [stock.charts](https://github.com/DaveSkender/Stock.Charts)

 A site to demonstrate usage of the [Skender.Stock.Indicators](https://www.nuget.org/packages/Skender.Stock.Indicators) Nuget package.
-It is an Angular 10 website with a .NET Core 3.1 Web Api that auto generates a stock chart.
+It is an Angular website with a .NET Web Api that auto generates a stock chart.
 You can add and remove indicators on the fly on the chart.
 Only a few sample [indicators](http://daveskender.github.io/Stock.Indicators/docs/INDICATORS.html) are shown in this demo.

-The site is hosted on a free-tier Azure Web Service, so be patient while it initially wakes up from hibernation.
+The site is hosted on a free-tier cloud web service, so be patient while it initially wakes up from hibernation.
 The package itself is [quite fast](http://daveskender.github.io/Stock.Indicators/tests/performance).

 ## contact info